github/government.github.com/_posts/2013-10-17-xas-software.md

 [Larch](https://github.com/xraypy/xraylarch).

-As a system for linking the capabilities of the backend scientific tool to useful and expressive user interfaces, [Demeter](https://github.com/bruceravel/demeter) allows scientists to use data measured at synchrotron facilities to the fullest extent, enabling significant advances in many of the scientific areas most
+As a system for linking the capabilities of the backend scientific tools to useful and expressive user interfaces, [Demeter](https://github.com/bruceravel/demeter) allows scientists to use data measured at synchrotron facilities to the fullest extent, enabling significant advances in many of the scientific areas most